eliwaksbaum/website/README.md

 ## The src Folder
-blog-docs - the html files that get inserted as the body of pages using the blog template. inserts - header, footer, head.
-Stuff that gets inserted. listings - the templates for the listings. templates - the templates for the pages. (the tags template is in here too, but that's a bit of a mess) Any pages with the none template need their own html files, and those go here too.
+blog-docs - the html files that get inserted as the body of pages using the blog template.

+inserts - header, footer, head.
+Stuff that gets inserted.

+listings - the templates for the listings.

+templates - the templates for the pages. (the tags template is in here too, but that's a bit of a mess)

+Any pages with the none template need their own html files, and those go here too.

 ## The .com Folder
-This is where all the generated stuff goes, and to make your life easier, it's also where we keep the res, app, and html folders. res is for images, unity files, javascript, downloads, etc. html for is just the error pages. app has a few things for testing, but the only important part is dynamic.py, the uwsgi server.
+This is where all the generated stuff goes, and to make your life easier, it's also where we keep the res, app, and html folders. res is for images, unity files, javascript, downloads, etc. html
+is just for the error pages for now. app has a few things for testing, but the only important part is dynamic.py, the uwsgi server.

 ### dynamic.py, the Projects page, and ajax
 So most of this is static, but the project page isn't.
-It makes an ajax request to /dyanmic/blah, where the blah is determined by the url. /dynamic isn't a real directory, but the nginx server has a location block for it, and it does a uwsgi_pass to the dyanmic.py mini-server.
-That then parses the blah in order to serve up the correct project listings.
+It makes an ajax request to /dyanmic/param, where the param is determined by the url. /dynamic isn't a real directory, but the nginx server has a location block for it, and it does a uwsgi_pass to the dyanmic.py mini-server.
+That then parses the param in order to serve up the correct project listings.

 ## Template Commands